Khosrow I: Administrative reforms

 The hallmark of Khosrow's bureaucratic reform was the creation of a new social class.
 Before, the Sasanian Empire consisted of only three social classes, magi, nobles and peasants/commoners.
-Khosrow added a fourth class to this hierarchy between the nobles and the peasants, called the deghans.
-The deghans were small land owning citizens of the Sasanian Empire and were considered lower nobility.
+Khosrow added a fourth class to this hierarchy between the nobles and the peasants, called the dehqans.
+The dehqans were small landowning citizens of the Sasanian Empire and were considered lower nobility.

 Khosrow promoted honest government officials based on trust and honesty, rather than corrupt nobles and magi.
-The small landowning deghans were favored over the high nobles because they tended to be more trustworthy and owed their loyalty to the Shah for their position in the bureaucracy.
-The rise of deghans became the backbone of the empire because they now held the majority of land and positions in local and provincial administration.
+The small landowning dehqans were favored over the high-ranking nobles because they tended to be more trustworthy and owed their loyalty to the Shah for their position in the bureaucracy.
+The rise of the dehqans became the backbone of the empire because they now held the majority of land and positions in local and provincial administration.

 The reduction of power of the great families improved the empire.
 This was because previously, each great family ruled a large chunk of land and had their own king.
 The name Shahanshah, meaning King of Kings, derived from the fact that there were many feudal kings in Sasanian Iran with the Shahanshah as the ruler of them all.
 Their fall meant their power was redirected to the central government and all taxes now went to the central government rather than to the local nobility.

 Military reforms

 Major reforms to the military made the Iranian army capable of fighting sustained wars, battling on multiple fronts, and deploy itself faster.
 Prior to Khosrow's reign, much like other aspects of the empire, the military was dependent on the feudal lords of the great families to provide soldiers and cavalry.
 Each family would provide their own army and equipment when called by the Shahanshah.
-This system was replaced with the emergence of the lower deghan nobility class, who was paid and provided by the central government.
+This system was replaced with the emergence of the lower dehqan nobility class, who was paid and provided by the central government.

-The main force of the Sasanian army was the Aswaran cavalry.
-Previously only nobles could enlist into the Aswaran cavalry which was very limited and created shortages in well trained soldiers.
-Now that the dehqan class was considered nobility, they were able to join the cavalry force and boosted the number of cavalry force significantly.
+The main force of the Sasanian army was the cavalry, or aswaran.
+Previously only nobles could enlist in the aswaran, which created shortages in well-trained soldiers.
+Now that the dehqan class was considered nobility, they were able to join the cavalry force and boosted its number significantly.

 The military reform focused more on organization and training of troops.
-The cavalry was still the most important aspect of the Iranian military, with foot archers being less important, and mass peasant forces being on the bottom of the spectrum.
+The cavalry was still the most important aspect of the Iranian military, with foot archers being less important, and mass peasant forces being at the bottom of the spectrum.

-Khosrow made four military districts with a spahbed, or general, in charge of each district.
+The command structure of the army was also changed under Khosrow.
+He made four military districts with a spahbed, or general, in charge of each district.
 Before the reforms of Khosrow, the general of the Iranians (Eran-spahbed) controlled the military of the entire empire.
 The four zones consisted of Mesopotamia in the west, the Caucasus region in the north, the Persian Gulf in the central and southwest region, and Central Asia in the east.
 This new quadripartition of the Empire not only created a more efficient military system but also "[administration] of a vast, multiregional, multicultural, and multiracial empire".